jonasraoni/jonasraoni/README.md

 [![JSFromHell](https://github-readme-stats.vercel.app/api/pin/?username=jonasraoni&repo=jsfromhell)](https://github.com/jonasraoni/jsfromhell)

 Code editor written in Object Pascal that used [Scintilla](https://www.scintilla.org/ScintillaDoc.html) under the hood, it was also my first open-source project.
-I've contributed with a lot with code and ideas, such as the transition from procedural code to an object oriented approach.
+I've contributed with a lot of code and ideas, such as the transition from procedural code to an object oriented approach.
+The plugins were written in JavaScript and the interface of the editor could be customized with CSS 😵

 [![Notes Editor](https://github-readme-stats.vercel.app/api/pin/?username=jonasraoni&repo=notes)](https://github.com/jonasraoni/notes)